2022 Ext3/EXT2 Recovery| Repair Linux Partition from Windows 10 - Qiling

 To start the partition table repair process:

 Step 2.
-Right-click on the disk which is showing as "Not Initialized" and select "Initialize Disk".
+Right-click on the disk showing as "Not Initialized" and select "Initialize Disk".

-Typically when a partition is deleted, the system removes its assignment for that location on the hard drive, allowing that section of memory to be overwritten as needed.
-But as long as that section of the disk remains untouched, you still have the opportunity to restore the partition using a recovery utility.
+When a partition is deleted, the system removes its assignment for that location on the hard drive, but the actual data remains untouched, allowing it to be restored using a recovery utility.

 Step 1.
 Launch Deep Data Recovery and scan Ext2 or Ext3 drive.